DInnaD/labnotebook/content/lab-notebook/2011-05-18-birth-death-tutorial-for-pbg-core.md

 ---
+categories:
+- evolution
+- teaching
 comments: true
-date: 2011-05-18 23:55:05
+date: 2011-05-18T23:55:05Z
-layout: post
+redirects:
+- /wordpress/archives/1724
+- /archives/1724
 slug: birth-death-tutorial-for-pbg-core
 title: Birth-death Tutorial for PBG Core
-redirects: [/wordpress/archives/1724, /archives/1724]
-categories:
-- evolution
-- teaching
+url: /2011/05/18/birth-death-tutorial-for-pbg-core/
 ---

 Ran a introductory tutorial on birth-death models for phylogenetic trees in R today for Peter Wainwright's section of the Pop Bio Core sequence.
 Notes below, in a manner that may suggest I was better organized than reality might attest.
 Luckily the firsties are brilliant...